MichalMarsalek/nimbochromis/README.md

 ## Current state of the project
 As of now the engine playes some reasonable moves, especially in the middlegame.
 It knows no endgame theory, except for being able to win (perhaps not in an ideal sequence) KRK ending.
 When winning, it avoids draw by repetition or stalemate, when losing it tries to draw by these means.
 When allowed 10 second thinking it searches the game tree 4-8 plies deep, with quiescence search extending to 25 or deeper.
+There's a simple algorithm for calculating time to be spent on a move based on the position and remaining time.
 Next obvious step is to introduce transposition tables.
-Also I would like to connect to lichess API and let it play against other engines on the internet.

 ## TODOs
 there's around 50 TODOs in code